EnglishCNTT/EnglishCNTT/README.md

 ### Hi Friends

 - 🔭 I'm currently a student at [Phenikaa University]
-- 🌱 I'm currently learning everything 🤣
+- ⚡ I'm interested in learning everything
-- 👯 I'm looking to collaborate with other content creators
+- ⚡ Start where you are.
+Use what you have.
+Do what you can.
-- ⚡ Fun fact: I love see ... everything
+- ⚡ To me, the most important thing in life is family

 <br />